IEC Health Insurance Options

 Secondly, employer benefits cover “repatriation” to your Canadian home province, or to Canada only.
 They don’t cover repatriation to your home country.

-Thirdly, you will not have any coverage from day one after you get fired from that job.
+Thirdly, you will not have any coverage from day one after you quit your job or get laid off from that job.

 Those are the reasons, why employer benefits cannot be used as adequate health coverage for an IEC work permit.